tthreatt13/youtubeblogpostcreator/docs/37_lucas-werthein.md

 ---
-Meta Title: Build a Personal AI Health Coach: Guide with Lucas Werthein Meta Description: Lucas Werthein shows how to use ChatGPT to aggregate MRIs, bloodwork, and wearables into a personal high-performance health coach.
+Meta Title: Build a Personal AI Health Coach: Guide with Lucas Worthing Meta Description: Lucas Worthing shows how to use ChatGPT to aggregate MRIs, bloodwork, and wearables into a personal high-performance health coach.
-Keywords: AI health coach, ChatGPT for fitness, medical data analysis, GPT prompt engineering, Lucas Werthein, Cactus technology
+Keywords: AI health coach, ChatGPT for fitness, medical data analysis, GPT prompt engineering, Lucas Worthing, Cactus technology
 ---

-# How I AI: How to Create Your Own AI Performance Coach with Lucas Werthein
+# How I AI: How to Create Your Own AI Performance Coach with Lucas Worthing

-Lucas Werthein is the Head of Technology at Cactus, where he has built products for brands like Apple, Coca-Cola, and Beyoncé.
+Lucas Worthing is the Head of Technology at Cactus, where he has built products for brands like Apple, Coca-Cola, and Beyoncé.

 But today, we aren’t talking about enterprise product development.